The BCN Essentials Pass (Sagrada Familia + Park Guëll + Transport Card) »

 • Enjoy fast track entry to the stunning Barcelona monument with a prebooked ticket

-• Explore the UNESCO-listed basilica with a guide and learn all about Gaudí
+• Explore the UNESCO-listed basilica with an audio guide and learn all about Gaudí

 • Choose from several different start times to suit your vacation schedule